trusttoken/contracts-pre22/README.md

 token contracts from [OpenZeppelin](https://openzeppelin.org/).
 The main difference is that they keep track of balances and allowances by using separate contracts (BalanceSheet.sol and AllowanceSheet.sol) instead of mappings in their own storage.
-ERCevents contract is used to ensure that events are still emitted from the original address even after contract update.
+The ERCevents contract is used to ensure that events are still emitted from the original address even after the TrueUSD contract is delegated.

 ### WithdrawalToken.sol